Chart Color Schemes

 Watsonia North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Watsonia North, 32.1% of residents aged 15 and above hold university degrees, compared to the SA3 area's 41.2%.
-This indicates potential for educational development and skills enhancement.
-Bachelor degrees are most common at 20.7%, followed by postgraduate qualifications (7.6%) and graduate diplomas (3.8%).
-Vocational credentials are also prominent, with 31.3% of residents aged 15 and above holding them.
+Educational qualifications in Watsonia North trail regional benchmarks.
+As of 2021, 32.1% of residents aged 15+ hold university degrees, compared to 41.2% in the SA3 area.
+This gap indicates potential for educational development and skills enhancement.
+Bachelor degrees are the most common at 20.7%, followed by postgraduate qualifications (7.6%) and graduate diplomas (3.8%).

 Frequently Asked Questions - Education